November 4, 2013 - Industry News

 U.S. Transportation Secretary Anthony Foxx announced that the U.S. Department of Transportation is immediately making available $2 million in emergency relief funds to help New Hampshire and Vermont cover the costs of repairing roads and bridges damaged by flooding from May through July.
 Each state will receive $1 million.

-Tags: DOT, New York, New Hampshire, FHWA, Emergency Relief Program, Vermonth
+Tags: New Hampshire, FHWA, Emergency Relief Program, Vermonth, DOT, New York

 June 27, 2013 - Industry News